FREE GROCERY GUIDE

 3 MOST Recommended Types of Protein Powder for Thyroid Thrivers:

-1. Beef Protein: Beef is a complete source of bio-available protein that comes with the added benefit of thyroid-supportive nutrients like tyrosine, selenium, iron, and zinc.
-This option may be better tolerated than plant-based protein powders by those with compromised gut health.
-Make sure that what you’re buying is beef protein and not bone broth or beef collagen to ensure you’re getting a complete protein (see item 2).
-Also, look for grass-fed beef protein to ensure you’re consuming a product that is anti-inflammatory vs. inflammatory.
+1. Beef Protein: Often called "beef protein isolate," this is a complete source of bio-available protein that comes with the added benefit of thyroid-supportive nutrients like tyrosine, selenium, iron, and zinc, as well as some naturally occurring collagen.
+Beef-based protein is often better tolerated than plant-based protein powders by those with compromised gut health.
+Depending on the product, it can also be Paleo and AIP-friendly, whereas most plant-based products are not.
+Make sure that what you’re buying is beef protein and not just bone broth or collagen protein to ensure you’re getting a complete protein (see item 2 below).
+Also, look for grass-fed beef protein to ensure you’re consuming a product that is more anti-inflammatory vs. inflammatory.

 PROS: Concentrated source of protein, highly digestible for most.

-CONS: Cost, flavor, hard to source, may add lots of froth to smoothies.
+CONS: Cost, flavor, may have to order online, may add lots of froth to smoothies.

 2. Collagen or "Bone Broth" Protein: Collagen is terrific, but this one comes with a caveat: Collagen is not a complete protein.
-Incomplete protein does not mean that it's 'bad' protein.
-You body can still get lots of goodness out of incomplete proteins; but pay close attention when buying beef-based proteins to determine if what you are getting is indeed a complete beef protein, not just collagen, because there is a lot of misleading labeling going on with those products.
-Collagen can add significant protein and other beneficial nutrients to your smoothie, which support skin, hair, nail, and gut health; however, collagen lacks some of the nine essential amino acids necessary to use as building blocks for our bones, muscles, skin, cartilage, and organs.
+Incomplete protein does not mean that it's 'bad' protein or that it isn't protein at all.
+It's still protein!
+Your body can still get lots of goodness out of incomplete proteins, but pay close attention when buying beef-based proteins to determine if what you are getting is indeed a complete beef protein because there can be confusing labeling with some products.
+Complete proteins include all nine essential amino acids.
+Collagen can add significant protein and other beneficial nutrients to your smoothie, which support skin, hair, nail, and gut health; however, collagen lacks tryptophan, one of the nine essential amino acids necessary for your body to utilize the protein as building blocks for muscle and other tissues.
 Collagen dissolves easily and is relatively flavorless.
-It can be a great addition to your smoothies, but it's not the best option as a standalone protein powder.
-Try combining collagen protein with other types of complete protein to get all those essential amino acids and the most benefits.
+It can be a great addition to your smoothies, but it's not the ideal option for a standalone protein powder.
+Try combining collagen protein with other types of complete protein to get all nine essential amino acids and the most benefits.

 PROS: Relatively flavorless and dissolves in anything, easy to source.

 3. Pea Protein: Pea protein is a complete, plant-based, vegan protein source with a relatively mild taste.
 Peas are a legume, so this option is not Paleo or AIP-compliant.
 While some of us are sensitive to legumes and have a hard time digesting them, pea protein can be a less inflammatory and more digestible option than whey or egg-based proteins.
-Always look for organic pea-based protein powders to avoid GMOs.
+Always look for organic pea-based protein powders to avoid GMOs and thyroid-disrupting agricultural chemicals.
+Also, high levels of heavy metals have been detected in some plant-based protein powders, so look for products that offer transparency and third-party testing for safety and purity.

 PROS: Plant-based, easy to source, complete protein, relatively inexpensive.